cloudevents/spec/spec.md

 data for some use cases (e.g. a JSON implementation might use one JSON object that contains both context and data).

-### namespace
-* Type: String
-* Description: Identifier that uniquely identifies the organization publishing the event.
-* Constraints:
-  * REQUIRED
-  * MUST be a non-empty string
-* Examples:
-  * kafka.apache.org
-  * com.microsoft.azure

 ### event-type
 * Type: String
-* Description: Type of the event `data`.
-Producers can specify the format of this, depending on their service.
-This enables the interpretation of `data`, and can be used for routing, policy and more.
+* Description: Type of occurrence which has happened.
+The event type MUST be namespaced with a package based on the reverse-DNS of a domain associated with the software that produced the event.
+This MAY be used for routing, observability, policy enforcement, etc.
 * Constraints:
   * REQUIRED
   * MUST be a non-empty string
+  * MUST be prefixed with a reverse-DNS name associated with the software that produces the event
 * Examples:
-  * customer.created
+  * com.github.pull.create

 ### event-type-version
 * Type: String